bitpoke/bitpoke-config-connector/README.md

 documentation](https://cloud.google.com/config-connector/docs/overview) and is optimized for [Presslabs Dashboard](https://www.presslabs.com/dashboard/).

-## Run installation script
+### Run installation script

 Just run the following command in the console.
 ```bash
 ./install.sh
 ```

+### Chose the cluster

+If multiple Kubernetes clusters are available it will prompt to choose the one on which Presslabs Dashboard is installed by choosing the right cluster.

+### Check installation

-In the end you should see a message similar to:
+In the end you should see a few messages similar to:

 ```
 pod/cnrm-controller-manager-0 condition met